 In 2016, the Board of Director's authorised a discretionary share repurchase programme up to a maximum of 500,000 BF&M Limited shares and later expanded to a maximum of 600,000 shares in August 2022.
 The repurchased shares are held as treasury shares until reissued or cancelled.
-This programme continues to remain in place.
+This programme expired in August 2024 and may be renewed at the discretion of the Group and upon approval by the Bermuda Stock Exchange.